pwin/Hackdays/GreenSlopes/Exhibit_Green Slope.md

 and reload the page.
 During the reload you should now see a small dialogue pane that describes the progress of the data loading phase.

-* Look at the JSON data - it is made of a repeat of the following data structure:
+* Look at the JSON data (open the JSON link in your browser and then, using right-click and view source, examine the raw JSON code) - it is made of a repeat of the following data structure:

 ```json